 Migraines most commonly affect adults in their 30s and 40s, and they commonly start at puberty.
 Women are three times more likely than men to experience both classic and ocular migraines.
 Seventy percent of migraine sufferers have a family history of the disease.
 The trigger that activates the migraine occurs deep in the brain, and the brain then releases inflammatory substances around the nerves and blood vessels of the head.
 It is still, however, unknown why this occurs.

-Common triggers can include certain foods such as aged cheeses, red wine, caffeinated drinks, chocolate and smoked meats.
+Common triggers can include certain foods such as aged cheeses, red wine, caffeinated drinks, chocolate, and smoked meats.
 Other triggers include perfume, lack of sleep, stress, glaring or flickering lights, and cigarette smoke.
 Keep a journal of your diet and activities prior to your episodes to see if you can identity, and hopefully avoid, your triggers.
-If this appears to be stress related, find a way to reduce your stress by getting plenty of sleep, exercising and performing yoga or massage.
+If this appears to be stress related, find a way to reduce your stress by getting plenty of sleep, exercising and practicing yoga or getting a massage.

 Since ocular migraines are harmless and typically resolve on their own within a half hour, they usually require no treatment.
 If this occurs while you are driving or performing certain tasks, stop what you are doing and relax until your vision returns to normal.
 If you experience classic migraines or any headaches that last more than 24 hours and occur more than twice a month, you may need to discuss treatment options with your healthcare provider.